Cloth and Human Experience

 Make an informed decision on a personal area of interest by exploring the medium of textile and its relationship to humanity.

-Design a self-directed project to include research methodologies, combined material and concept exploration through to realization, informed by the learner's individual unfolding practice.
+Design a self-directed project to include research methodologies, combined material and concept exploration through to realisation, informed by the learner's individual unfolding practice.

 The ability to understand and utilize lateral thinking, textile material, and problem solving exercises in their work practices.